hengli700/dive-data/_posts/2022-01-12-parkomfort-safe-parking-recommendation.markdown

 > Figure 8.
 K-means clustering on parking violation data

 Overall the model performance is decent.
-We devel- oped three models for this project.
+We developed three models for this project.
 K-means for parking violation and larceny and KNN for precinct classifica- tion.
 For the parking violation prediction accuracy, we decided to trust the data by just looking at the NYC open data for our model predictions since none of the group member resides in NYC area.
 The K-means clustering algorithms output clusters that closely resembles the precinct assignments in NYC, showing that the model works well to model the geographical distributions for vehicle crime and parking violation datasets.
 Although, there is some noise We further adopt the clusters as a means to assign hot zones for each parking meter, use the model for prediction of the safety of the parking spots.
 The cluster size can be further increased to pin point the hot zones for parking violation or the larceny data.
 The precinct classification has a accuracy of 88.5% for us to assess the risk level of each precinct, which is a number that we are also comfortable with.

 ## 5 CONCLUSIONS AND DISCUSSION